wix-incubator/namoey/README.md

 ### Notes:

 - Avoid `&&`, `||` and `&` in a shell command to improve debugging.
-- You can `cd` inside a shell command, just make sure stay within the generated location
+- You can `cd` inside a shell command, just make sure to stay within the generated location